 In more recent studies, this tendency to wrap up the notion of jurisdiction with particular communities has been further complicated by the spatial turn.
 Thus historians such as Attreed have incorporated the idea of ‘territory’ into this already dense agglomeration of ideas circulating around jurisdiction: ‘towns viewed legal jurisdiction in suburbs and particularly in urban neighbourhoods as an essential component of their own government … control over those districts created town identity distinct from other incorporated bodies’.
-More generally, the idea that jurisdictions occupied distinct spaces can be perceived in the language of ‘honey-combs’, ‘jigsaws’, ‘maps’ and ‘mosaics’ which is used to describe the plurality of medieval jurisdictions.
+More generally, the idea that jurisdictions occupied distinct spaces can be perceived in the language of ‘honey-combs’, ‘jigsaws’, ‘maps’ and ‘mosaics’ that historians now use to describe the plurality of medieval jurisdictions.

-People in medieval England clearly had an understanding of jurisdiction that had spatial components.
+People in medieval England clearly understood jurisdiction as a concept with spatial components.
 As the 1435 settlement at Dunwich demonstrated, the demarcation of certain physical boundaries in relation to jurisdiction was considered important.
-Understanding the performative and ritual aspects of these demarcations, moreover, has proved a rich vein for urban historians, who have thus seen events such as processions and judicial ‘ridings’ around city walls in a new light.
-Beyond this, indeed, as Shannon McSheffrey has shown in a pioneering study of the ‘legal topography’ of sanctuaries in late medieval London, some jurisdictions were evidently perceived in spatial and even proprioceptive ways, constituted in physical environments and material objects that people could actually reach out to and touch.
+Understanding the performative and ritual aspects of these demarcations, moreover, has proved a rich vein for urban historians, who have seen events such as processions and judicial ‘ridings’ around city walls in a new light.
+Beyond this, indeed, as Shannon McSheffrey has shown in a pioneering study of the ‘legal topography’ of sanctuaries in late medieval London, some jurisdictions were evidently perceived in spatial and even proprioceptive ways, constituted in physical environments and material objects that people could actually reach out and touch.

 At the same time, however, this conception of jurisdiction has brought some problems.
 In the first place, it recalls one of the less attractive ideas of the early historiography on liberties, in which the idea of territorial coherence figured strongly.
-The intellectual genealogy of territory, of course, is bound up closely with the notion of nations and states, and easily opens up a logic that makes each individual jurisdiction a state in microcosm.
+The intellectual genealogy of territory, of course, is bound up closely with the notion of nations and states, and easily opens up a logic that would make each individual jurisdiction a state in microcosm.
 This, in turn, can slip quite easily into a statist narrative of medieval political history, in which the central government gradually conquers and absorbs the pockets of autonomous power represented by jurisdictional liberties.
-Even in Keith Stringer’s insightful attempt to derail such narratives and advocate for the centrality of liberties to the constitution, ‘territorial ascendancy’ looms large as an explanatory mechanism.
+Even in Keith Stringer’s insightful attempt to derail such narratives and advocate the centrality of liberties in the history of the English constitution, ‘territorial ascendancy’ looms large as an explanatory mechanism.

-But leaving aside the conceptual problems with territory per se, understanding jurisdictions as blocks of space can also lead to a rather simplistic way of explaining their interrelations.
+But leaving aside the conceptual problems with territory per se, understanding medieval jurisdictions as blocks of space can also lead to a rather simplistic way of explaining their interrelations.
 When jurisdictions are reduced to integral territories, jurisdictional disputes are reduced to border conflicts.
 In the most plausible explanations, this is transmuted into competition over shared resources, but at worst, the mere fact of proximity is assumed to produce bitter antagonism between neighbouring institutions.
 But of course, disputes did not arise every time someone overstepped a notional boundary; indeed, the fact that jurisdictional disputes often focus so intently on the inviolability of routinely-traversed boundaries needs to be treated with more scepticism.
 As Monique Bourin has remarked in a slightly different context, ‘communities without conflict are without history’.